riyadhussain123/Lloyds_Data_Sci_internship_files/README.md

   - Feature scaling
 - Utilised Python libraries such as **pandas**, **scikit-learn**, and **matplotlib** for data manipulation, model building, and visualisation.
 - Performed comprehensive model evaluation and tuning by:
-  - Optimizing hyperparameters with **GridSearchCV**
+  - Optimising hyperparameters with **GridSearchCV**
-  - Analyzing feature importance to derive actionable business insights.
+  - Analysing feature importance to derive actionable business insights.

 ## Project Structure